Pay Traffic Ticket in Arkansas

 - You’re subject to a transaction fee.

-However, it’s still a good idea to check your driving record after you plead guilty or no contest to make sure the violation doesn’t push your points over the limit.
+Check your driving record after you plead guilty or no contest to make sure the violation doesn’t push your points over the limit.